-FIG. 1,131.-Instructions for taking voltage readings ("National" batteries).
+Fig. 1,131.-Instructions for taking voltage readings ("National" batteries).
 The batteries are made up of several cells, usually two or three, each cell representing approximately 2 volts when battery is on "open circuit" (neither charging nor discharging).
 It is sometimes advisable to take individual readings of the cells, both to determine on charge if all the cells be evenly charged, and also on discharge to be sure that the cells are evenly discharged.
 To do this, a low-reading voltmeter must be used with prods attached to the voltmeter leads that can be forced into the terminals so as to insure good contacts.
-To test the positive end cell, put the positive prod on the positive terminal of the battery and the negative prod into small hole back of positive terminal of the battery.
-Middle cell (in 6 volt, type "Y" batteries) is tested by inserting the positive prod in the negative prod in the negative prod in the middle terminal.
-The negative end of the positive terminal and the negative prod on the niddle terminal.
-The negative end of the positive terminal and the negative prod on the middle terminal.
-The negative is tested by justering the positive terminal and the negative prod on the niddle terminal.
-A charging cell at end of charge should read about 2.55 volts.
+To test the positive end cell, put the positive prod on the positive terminal of the battery and the negative prod into small hole back of positive terminal in hard rubber cover.
+Middle cell (in 6 volt, type "Y" batteries) is tested by inserting the positive prod in the small hole back of the positive terminal, and the negative prod in small hole back of negative terminal.
+In the 120 ampere hour, Auto type of battery, the middle cell is tested by inserting the positive prod in the small hole back of the positive terminal and the negative prod on the middle terminal.
+The negative end cell is tested by putting the negative prod on the negative terminal and the positive in the small hole in rubber cover back of the negative terminal.
+A charging cell at end of charge should read about 2.5 volts.
 A fully charged cell on open circuit should read about 2.1 volts.
-Since open many different coils, engines, etc., but in the majority of cases should read by with the many tifferent coils, engines, etc., but in the majority of cases should read between 1.8
+Since open circuit readings vary under different conditions, as to age, acid, etc., little significance should be attached to them.
+A discharged cell voltage will vary considerably, with the many different coils, engines, etc., but in the majority of cases should read between 1.8 to 1.9 volts, while motor is in operation.